Probabilistic construction of Toda conformal field theories: Introduction

 A natural question which appeared shortly after these developments was: what happens when the algebra of symmetry \textit{stricly contains} the Virasoro algebra?
 In other words, do the same techniques apply when Virasoro symmetry is extended to feature an additional level of symmetry?
 Certain extensions of the Virasoro algebra, called $W$-algebras, have been first studied by Zamolodchikov in his work \cite{Za85} where was presented the notion of higher-spin symmetry, and following this work two-dimensional CFTs having this extended level of symmetry appeared in the physics literature in \cite{FaLu,FaZa}.
-In addition to being an object of interest in itself, the study of a CFT having what is called $W$-symmetry is crucial in the understanding of $W$-strings, $W$-gravity theories or certain statistical physics systems (the articles \cite{FaZa2} and \cite{JMO} provide explicit instances of such systems) and can be applied to the understanding of some Wess-Zumino-Novikov-Witten models (such a link is explained in \cite{FORTW}).
-From the representation theory viewpoint the study of W-algebras has proved to be a seminal topic with numerous applications ranging from integrable hierarchies to the geometric Langlands program (see \cite{Arakawa} and the references therein).
+In addition to being an object of interest per se, the study of CFTs with $W$-symmetry is crucial in the understanding of $W$-strings, $W$-gravity theories or certain statistical physics systems (the articles \cite{FaZa2} and \cite{JMO} provide explicit instances of such systems) and can be applied to the understanding of some Wess-Zumino-Novikov-Witten models (such a link is explained in \cite{FORTW}).
+From the representation theory viewpoint the study of W-algebras has proved to be a seminal topic with numerous applications ranging from integrable hierarchies to the geometric Langlands program (see \cite{Arakawa_intro} and the references therein).